Marcellous Curtis

 And it is not the recovery of random information we once forgot.

-In Marcellous Curtis’s writing, remembrance refers to the return of awareness - the recognition of identity, purpose, spiritual origin, and divine authorship that were always present, but not always consciously seen.
+In Marcellous’s writing, remembrance refers to the return of awareness - the recognition of identity, purpose, spiritual origin, and divine authorship that were always present, but not always consciously seen.

 This matters because many people move through life feeling disconnected from themselves without fully knowing why.
 They may feel lost, fragmented, uncertain, or as though something essential is missing.
 Often, what is being felt is not the absence of meaning, but the absence of clear recognition.